This tutorial shows you how to backup

 data because it is just the catalogue of the archive.

-No problem if you made this mistake, thanks to the -b option we can
+No problem in that case, thanks to the -b option we can

-change the basename of the archive, and thanks to the -p option you can
+change afterward the basename of the archive, and thanks to the -p option you can

-change the path at any time.
-But first we will list the database
+change afterward the path at any time.
+Let's now list the database

 -B my_base.dmd -l